haiwera-silk-cd/magento-devdocs/guides/v2.0/migration/migration-plan.md

 Migration is a perfect moment to make serious changes and get your site ready for the next level of growth.
 Consider whether your new site needs to be designed with more hardware or a more advanced topology with better caching tiers, etc.

-## Step 1: Review extensions on your current site
+## 步骤1.
+Review extensions on your current site

 * What extensions have you installed?